AUTUMN GRADUATION

 The International Education and Partnerships Directorate (IEP) hosted a thought-provoking and empowering International Tech DUT Day on Thursday, 19 February 2026, at the Durban University of Technology (DUT) Ritson Campus Hotel School.

-Prior to the official opening of the event, guests enjoyed a Campus tour showcasing DUT laboratory facilities.
-The tour was led by Ugeshni Moodley and Mr Fannie Ndlovu who provided valuable insight into the university’s technological capabilities and research environment.
+Prior to the official opening of the event, guests enjoyed a campus tour showcasing DUT laboratory facilities, including the Smart Robotics lab of which is one of the most advanced labs in Africa.
+The tour was led by Ugeshni Moodley and Fannie Ndlovu from the Faculty of Accounting and Informatics who provided valuable insight into the university’s technological capabilities and research environment.

 Delivering the official welcome, Dr Lavern Samuels, Director of the IEP, expressed his appreciation to all guests and dignitaries for their presence and commitment to advancing such transformative initiatives.
 In his address, he emphasised the importance of mentorship and networking from a young age, noting that these elements are essential for personal growth and unlocking new opportunities.
 He also highlighted the significance of internationalisation in driving academic excellence and strengthening global partnerships.